Learn About Our

 New Online Interactive

 As the number of vehicles on the nation’s roadways increased, air pollution from mobile sources was identified as an important national health concern.
-Recognizing this connection, the 1990 Clean Air Act Amendments (CAAAs) and the Tennessee and Mississippi Transportation Conformity Rules require the Transportation Improvement Program (TIP), and projects to conform to the purpose of the Tennessee and Mississippi State Implementation Plan (SIP).
+Recognizing this connection, the 1990 Clean Air Act Amendments (CAAAs) and the Tennessee and Mississippi Transportation Conformity Rules require that transportation plans, programs (TIP), and projects conform to the Tennessee and Mississippi State Implementation Plans (SIPs).
 Conformity to a SIP means that planned transportation activities will not produce new air quality violations, worsen existing violations, or delay timely attainment of the National Ambient Air Quality Standards (NAAQS).

 The Transportation Equity Act for the 21st Century (TEA-21) and its successor legislations, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), the Moving Ahead for Progress in the 21st Century (MAP-21), and most recently the Fixing America’s Surface Transportation (FAST) Act reinforce the need for coordinated transportation and air quality planning through the metropolitan planning process.